mParticle/aquarium/src/services/user-preferences/README.md

 ## Features

-- **Initialization of Preferences**: Loads and initializes user preferences from storage.
+- **Initialization of Preferences**: Loads and initializes user preferences from storage (currently uses cookies).
 - **Opt-in Check**: Allows checking if a user has opted into a specific preference.
 - **Set Preference**: Enables setting a user's preference, including opt-in/opt-out functionality.
 - **Scoped Preferences**: Supports handling preferences within defined scopes to cater to different user segments or application areas.